networktocode/network-importer/docs/getting_started.md

 In check mode the Network Importer is working in read-only mode.

-The first time, it's encouraged to run the Network Importer in `--check` mode to garantee that no change will be made to the SOT.
+The first time, it's encouraged to run the Network Importer in `--check` mode to guarantee that no change will be made to the SOT.

 ```
 network-importer check [--update-configs] [--limit="site=nyc"]